thedava/vpn-docker/README.md

-# vpn-docker
+# thedava/vpn-docker

-A WireGuard based VPN server
+A WireGuard based VPN server that runs in a docker container.

+This is just a utility project with some basic configurations for the easy use of [linuxserver/docker-wireguard](https://github.com/linuxserver/docker-wireguard).

 ## Initial setup